gvwilson/thirdbit/fiction/santas/index.md

 Once upon a time,
 in a world halfway between yours and mine, lived a young santa named Finner.
-He came from a long line of santas and elves: his mother made her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father had started helping with deliveries as soon as he was reliably out of diapers.<span class="sidenote">
+He came from a long line of santas: his mother boxed and wrapped her first wind-up singing wombat when she was not much bigger than a wombat herself, while his father started helping with deliveries as soon as he was reliably out of diapers.<span class="sidenote">
 There's a story behind the word "reliably" in that sentence, but it's best told some other time.
 </span>

-Now,
-Finner enjoyed elfing:
+Finner enjoyed santafying—at least, he tried to.
+After all,
+who *wouldn't* enjoy slithering down a sooty chimney or trying to land a sleigh on a yurt without leaving a single dent in its stiff felt roof?
+But no matter what he did,
+a small voice in Finner's head said, "Me.
+I don't enjoy this.
+Or rather, I do, but it's not enough."

+What he *did* enjoy,
+at least for a while,
+was going into the basement and helping the family's elves.
-the smell of solder,
+The smell of solder,
-the *shick shick* of freshly-sharpened scissors, and the pride of making the two halves of a dovetail joint fit perfectly together.
+the *shick shick* of freshly-sharpened scissors, the feeling of the two halves of a dovetail joint fitting perfectly together—they felt right in a way that clambering up the icy concrete side of an apartment building never did.

-But sitting in a workshop made him restless.
+His parents tolerated it at first.
+"Good for him to know how things are made," they told each other.
+After a while, though,
+they began hinting that maybe he should being ho-ho-ho'ing in the attic rather than sewing or gluing.
+And a while after that,
+Finner could tell that the hints were about to become a number six talk from his father,<span class="sidenote">Direct eye contact, patient but serious voice, lots of awkward pauses on both sides, every third sentence starting, "Your mother and I think…"</span>
+so he put the tools he had borrowed from the elves back in their boxes and pretended he couldn't hear their hammering any longer.

+And so Finner became more restless every day.
 His mother suggested running up and down three flights of stairs over and over to burn off the energy: it only made him sweaty.